Something happened that forever changed my perspective on dermal fillers…

 About 2 years ago, something happened that would completely change my perspective on dermal fillers and how I used them…

-At that time I had been a cosmetic physician for 13 years.
+At that time I had been a cosmetic doctor for 13 years.
 I noticed that quite frequently patients would complain about their filler disappearing too soon.
 Lip filler disappearing only after a few months or even weeks would be one of the classic quibbles.
 ‘After the swelling went down, so did the lip filler’, I would commonly hear my patients say.

 I used temporary hyaluronic acid fillers that are universally accepted to last 6 to 18 months.
 Naturally, I assumed that the patients who complained their fillers disappeared too quickly simply had ‘faster metabolisms’.

 But 2 years ago, I had my first patient complain that the dermal fillers in her cheeks had lasted too long.

 It had been 4 years since she had her one and only hyaluronic acid filler treatment.
 The differences weren’t greatly apparent in her photos, but she swore it was still there.
 To determine more definitively whether the filler was there or not, I performed an MRI scan of her face.
 At the time, this was not a commonly performed investigation to detect fillers.
 This is still true today.
 Hyaluronic acid dermal fillers are water-loving and attract fluid that can be clearly detected on an MRI scan.